zaustinj33/plotly_dash_example/README.md

 ## Potential Improvements
 - Add more filtering options based on Q-values or other metrics
 - Implement export functionality for selected data points
-- Add statistical analysis features for selected gene subsets ( mean, std,
+- Add statistical analysis features for selected gene subsets ( mean, std, GSEA enrichment analysis...)
-- Integrate with real experimental data sources
+- Live hosting would involve a hosting such as AWS or Heroku
+- Scaling beyond test datasets on a live server will require backend database integration such as PostgreSQL (psycopg)